dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Nothing in life is to be feared.
-It is only to be understood.
+  No passion in the world is equal to the passion to alter someone else's draft.
 </pre>
 The Daily Quote will be updated automatically every 20 minutes!!
 ## 🌟 Experiences (889 days)